 People were told that the evacuation was temporary, so families took no more than a suitcase full of necessities and many of them were relocated to the new town of Slavutych, 30 miles to the east.
 But they never knew they wouldn’t return to their homes.

 Nowadays, tours to Pripyat have become a popular activity among local and foreign tourists, and there is actually a plethora of things to see there, including the following:

 Every tourist who has dreamed of visiting the ghost town is wondering about the Pripyat tour cost.
 It depends on the company that organizes a Pripyat tour.
 Average prices range between 40 and 90 USD and don’t include special clothing, food and drink, and rental of radiation checkers.

 See nuclear missiles with the range of 11,000 km and the flight time to the United States of 24 minutes.

-See real soviet bombers and fighters
+See real soviet fighters

 Chernobyl nuclear power plant tours have become a popular tourist destination due to the apocalyptic looks of the area and the atmosphere of silence.

 Pripyat has become extremely popular tourist destination, and many choose to book tours to Pripyat to see the town with their own eyes.

 We have created a special tour for visitors called “HBO Chernobyl” with the locations from the movie.